 Lastly, you can sub the fructose sugar for erythritol to make the cookies sugar-free.
 However, you will need more erythritol, about 1/2 cup, since it is less sweet than the fructose sugar.

 Healthy Thin Mint Cookies

-WHisk together the flour, cocoa and baking powder.
+- Whisk together the flour, baking powder and cocoa powder.

 - Fold the dry ingredients into the wet mixture.
 Mix well.